victorvikram/ARC-miscellany/README.md

 This contains a single notebook that runs the third place solution end-to-end.
 Follow the instructions in the first cell to run it.
 The output is similarly a submission file, `submission.csv`, that can be scored using `score_submission.py`.

 ## solution-third-place-pruned
 The final copy of this notebook is titled `third-place-end-to-end.ipnyb` (no indices).
-Follow the instructions in the first cell to run it.
+Follow the instructions at the top to run it.
 The output is similarly a submission file, `submission.csv`, that can be scored using `score_submission.py`.

 ## score_submission.py
 This script scores submission files.
 See the comments in the file for how to use it.